Mapping class groups of $h$-cobordant manifolds: Proof of Theorem ( ) Proof of Theorem A(ii)

-We have already argued that $\Wh_2(C_7)\oplus \Wh_1^+(C_7;\mathbb{F}_2)$ is a finite group in the proof of Proposition \ref{finitemcg}, and both of the summands are $3$-locally trivial ($\Wh_1^+(C_7;\mathbb{F}_2)$ is $2$-tosion, and $\Wh_2(C_7)$ is a quotient of $K_2(\Z[C_7])$, which has no $3$-torsion by Proposition \ref{Ktheoryappendixprop}).
-The result then follows, and finishes the proof of Theorem \ref{diffdifference}. \end{proof}
+We have already argued in the proof of Proposition \ref{finitemcg} that both of the groups $\Wh_2(C_7)$ and $\Wh_1^+(C_7;\mathbb{F}_2)$ in the extension are finite.
+Both summands are moreover $3$-locally trivial ($\Wh_1^+(C_7;\mathbb{F}_2)$ is $2$-tosion, and $\Wh_2(C_7)$ is a quotient of $K_2(\Z[C_7])$, which has no $3$-torsion by Proposition \ref{Ktheoryappendixprop}).
+Any quotient of this group (e.g. those of (\ref{pi1pseudoisotopy})) will have this same property, so the result follows.
+The proof of Theorem \ref{diffdifference} is now complete. \end{proof}